 The winter brings many poeple to Washington as well as Dayton.
 Many visitors come to Washington in the winter for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Dayton can be very cold during winter.
 Washington can get quite cold in the winter.
 In the winter, Washington is much warmer than Dayton.
-Typically, the winter temperatures in Washington in January are around 35°F (1°C), and Dayton is about 30°F (-1°C).
+Typically, the winter temperatures in Washington in January average around 35°F (1°C), and Dayton averages at about 30°F (-1°C).

 In the winter, Washington often gets more sunshine than Dayton.
 Washington gets 139 hours of sunny skies this time of year, while Dayton receives 129 hours of full sun.